-In this post, you will learn about some of the popular machine learning techniques in relation to making stock price movement (direction of stock price) predictions and classify whether a stock is a buy, sell, or hold.
+In the past few decades, many advances have been made in the field of data analytics.
+Researchers are now able to predict stock prices with higher accuracy due to analytical predictive models.
+These predictive techniques utilize data from previous stock price movements and look for patterns that could indicate future stock price changes in the market.
+The use of these machine learning techniques will allow investors to make better decisions and invest more wisely by maximizing their returns and minimizing their losses.
+In this blog post, you will learn about some of the popular machine learning techniques in relation to making stock price movement (direction of stock price) predictions and classify whether a stock is a buy, sell, or hold.
 The stock price prediction problem is a fairly complex problem and different techniques can be used appropriately to achieve good prediction accuracy.

 Here are the three most popular or common techniques used for building machine learning models for stock price movement (upward / downward) and classifying whether a stock is a buy, sell, or hold:

-- Fundamental analysis: In fundamental analysis (FA), the machine learning models can be trained using data related to companies’ financial statements and macroeconomic and microeconomic factors.
+In fundamental analysis (FA), the machine learning models can be trained using data related to companies’ financial statements and macroeconomic and microeconomic factors.
 The models can be used to predict the stock price movement at any given point in time.
 One can use supervised learning models such as bagging, boosting ensemble classifiers, or deep learning neural networks for making predictions on whether to buy, sell or hold.
 Feature engineering is key to building a high-performance model and one can go about using feature selection (random forest)/feature extraction (PCA) techniques.
+The accuracy of these models depends on two factors – the input data used and the type of algorithm selected.
+For most cases, it is recommended that they be trained for 4-5 years with large quantities of stock price data before results can be expected.
 The following are a few articles in relation to using machine learning for fundamental analysis technique:

-- Sentiment analysis: In sentiment analysis, ML models can be trained to predict the stock price movement using market sentiments related data gathered from various sources such as financial news, companies’ reports, social media feeds, etc. Broadly, the data needed to train such models can come from news/social media sources and stock websites (such as NASDAQ).
+Sentiment analysis is a powerful prediction technique with stocks.
+Quantitative sentiment analysis helps to measure stock market traders’ expectations about the level of risk and future price movements.
+In sentiment analysis, machine learning models can be trained to predict the stock price movement using market sentiments (positive or negative word associations) related data gathered from various sources such as financial news, companies’ reports, social media feeds such as tweets, etc. Broadly, the data needed to train such models can come from news/social media sources and stock websites (such as NASDAQ).
+Different sentiments have different levels of effect on the stock price movement.
+For example, when sentiment changes from being too bearish to bullish it can cause a sudden upswing in prices which is known as a burst.
 Algorithms such as random forest etc can be used to train such a model.
-The features can be related to the number of news related to the particular stock, company size, company”s market cap, rate of change of stock prices in the last few days, etc.
+The model features can be related to the number of news related to the particular stock, company size, company”s market cap, rate of change of stock prices in the last few days, etc.

 Here is a representative diagram showing which efficacy of techniques such as technical and fundamental analysis for short-term and long-term stock predictions.